pmean/build-website/text/18/03/proc-transpose.md

 <!---More--->

-The simplest application is taking a data setÂ  with six rows and one column and converting it into a data set with one row and six columns.
+The simplest application is taking a data set  with six rows and one column and converting it into a data set with one row and six columns.

     data original;
-    Â  input c;
+      input c;
     cards;
     1
     2